invoiceninja/dockerfiles/charts/invoiceninja/README.md

 ## Inline webserver vs Nginx sub-chart

+Since there are many people without access to a `ReadWriteMany` volume, the inline Nginx web server will allow you to use a `ReadWriteOnce` public volume limited to 1 IN replica.

-If you have the ability to use `ReadWriteMany` persistent volume access mode, using the Nginx sub-chart will provide you with the most features, such as:
+If you have the ability to use `ReadWriteMany` persistent volume, you can choose between the two by setting the `nginx.enabled` parameter.
+Setting `nginx.enabled` to true will enable the Nginx sub-chart and will provide you with some additional features, such as:

 - independent scaling of Nginx and IN pods
-- built-in TLS functionality
-- high-availability
+- separate resource limits/requests

-However, since there are a lot of people without access to this volume type, using the inline Nginx web server will allow you to use a `ReadWriteOnce` public volume.
-Please note that you will need to change `persistence.public.accessModes` parameter and disable the Nginx sub-chart by setting `nginx.enabled` to false.
-Also, you will be limited 1 IN replica.
+- other features available from the sub-chart

 ## Upgrading

 ### To 0.8.0

+To improve the accessibility of this chart to regular users.
+Some of the defaults have been changed.
+This include:

+- `persistence.public.accessModes` now defaults to `ReadWriteOnce`.
+- `nginx.enabled` now defaults to false.
+- `replica.replicaCount` now defaults to `1`.

+Other changes:

-- `snappdf` option has been replaced by `pdfGenerator`.
+- `snappdf` parameter has been replaced by `pdfGenerator`.

 ### To 0.7.0